 - a Identified need: This includes the community needs identified by the CHNA.
 Include any measurable disparities and poor health status of racial and ethnic minority groups. - b.
 Name of Initiative: insert name of initiative. - c.
-Primary Objective of the Initiative: This is a detailed description of the initiative, how it is intended to address the identified need, and the metrics that will be used to evaluate the results (Use several pages if necessary) - d.
+Primary Objective of the Initiative: This is a detailed description of the initiative, how it is intended to address the identified need, and the metrics

+- that will be used to evaluate the results (Use several pages if necessary) - d.
 Single or Multi-Year Plan: Will the initiative span more than one year?
 What is the time period for the initiative? - e.
 Key Partners in Development/Implementation: Name the partners(community members and/or hospitals) involved in the development/implementation of the initiative.
 Be sure to include hospitals with which your hospital is collaborating on this initiative. - f.
 How were the outcomes of the initiative evaluated? - g.
 Outcome: What were the results of the initiative in addressing the identified community health need, such as a reduction or improvement in rate?
 (Use data to support the outcomes reported).
 How are these outcomes tied to the objectives identified in item C? - h.
-Continuation of Initiative: Will the initiative be continued based on the outcome? - i Expense: What were the hospital's costs associated with this initiative?
-The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.
+Continuation of Initiative: Will the initiative be continued based on the outcome? - i Expense: A. What were the hospital's costs associated with this initiative?
+The amount reported should include the dollars, in-kind-donations, or grants associated with the fiscal year being reported.B.
+Of the total costs associated with the initiative, what, if any, amount was provided through a restricted grant or donation?

-Identified Need Primary/specialty care of the uninsured Hospital Initiative Shepherd's Clinic Primary Objective of the Initiative/Metrics that will be used to evaluate the results Provide primary and specialty care and inpatient health services to uninsured adults who live in the MedStar Union Memorial's primary service area and meet financial criterion.
-The target population for Shepherd's clinic is low-income, uninsured persons who do not qualify for Medicaid.
-Single or Multi-Year InitiativeTime Period Multi-Year Key Partners and/or Hospitals in initiative development and/or implementation Shepherd's Clinic How were the outcomes evaluated?
-Outcomes are measured in terms of patient visits to the Shepherd's Clinic and the amount of free care provided by MedStar Union Memorial Hospital.
-Outcome (Include process and impact measures) In FY13, 2,919 active patients accounted for 7,029 visits to Shepherd's Clinic and Joy Wellness Center.
-Over \$1.2 million in free care contributed to clinic patients referred to follow up and specialists at the hospital.
-Continuation of Initiative This partnership has been in existence for more than 20 years and is expected to continue.
-Cost of initiative for current FY? \$1,424,763
+Identified Need Promote access to quality health care for all Identified Need Promote access to quality health care for all (Healthy Baltimore, 2015) Hospital Initiative The Shepherd's Clinic Primary Objective of the Initiative/Metrics that will be used to evaluate the results Provide primary and specialty care and inpatient health services to uninsured adults who live in the MedStar Union Memorial's primary service area and meet financial criterion.
+The target population for Shepherd's Clinic is low-income, uninsured persons who do not qualify for Medicaid.
+MedStar Union Memorial Hospital provides administrative, clinical and financial support for the Shepherd's Clinic, a separate community not-for-profit health care provider.
+Single or Multi-Year InitiativeTime Period Multi-Year Key Partners and/or Hospitals in initiative development and/or implementation Executive leadership from MedStar Health has representation on the Shepherd's Clinic Board of Directors.
+Employed MUMH physicians serve as the Shepherd's Clinic medical director and associate medical director.
+Rotating MUMH physician services at Shepherd's Clinic include endocrinology, cardiology and the internal medicine residency program.
+MUMH supported programming at Shepherd's Clinic includes education on heart disease, diabetes, smoking cessation, and CPR training.
+Each year, a team of approximately 250 volunteers manage nearly 4,000 patient visits each year.
+MedStar Union Memorial physicians, retired physicians, nurses and therapists are mainstays of the volunteer workforce.
+MedStar Union Memorial also covers expenses for a paid program director and administrative coordinator, for the Joy Wellness Center, which provides behavioral and stress management services such as yoga, acupuncture, nutrition education, and meditation.
+How were the outcomes evaluated?
+Outcomes are measured in terms of primary and specialty care patient visits to the Shepherd's Clinic Outcome (Include process and impact measures) FY 2014 primary and specialty care patient visits to the Shepherd's Clinic: 1,344 Continuation of Initiative This partnership has been in existence for more than 20 years and is expected to continue.
+A.Total Cost of Initiative \$1,642,975 B.What amount is Restricted Grants/Direct offsetting revenue